John Peoples Jr.: Early life and education

+Career at Fermilab

-Peoples joined Fermilab as a physicist in 1971, eventually becoming head of the Proton Area.
+Peoples joined Fermilab as a physicist in 1971, eventually becoming head of the Proton Area and head of the Research Division in 1975.
 In 1981, Peoples became project manager of Tevatron I, which transformed the Tevatron from a fixed target accelerator to a proton-antiproton collider, and oversaw the construction of the Antiproton Source.
 Peoples left Fermilab briefly from 1987 to 1988 to assist the Central Design Group for the Superconducting Super Collider at Lawrence Berkeley Laboratory.
 When he returned to Fermilab in the fall of 1988, he became deputy director of the lab.
 After Leon M. Lederman stepped down from the Fermilab directorship, Peoples became director on July 1, 1989.

 During Peoples's time as Fermilab's director, the lab increased the Tevatron's luminosity by a factor of 20 between 1990 and 1994, which made it possible for Fermilab's experiments CDF and D0 to discover the top quark.
-He also oversaw the construction of Fermilab's Main Injector from proposal in 1990 to completion in 1999.
-In addition to his work at Fermilab, Peoples managed the shutdown of Superconducting Super Collider between 1993 and 1994, served as chairman of the International Committee for Future Accelerators from 1993 to 1997, and was director of the Sloan Digital Sky Survey from June 1998 to June 2003.
+He also oversaw the construction of Fermilab's Main Injector from proposal in 1990 to completion in 1999, expanded the lab's work in experimental astrophysics, and modernized the lab's computing infrastructure to ensure it could handle the increasing demands of high-energy physics data.
 He stepped down from his position as Fermilab director in June 1999.

+Other positions

+In addition to his work at Fermilab, Peoples managed the shutdown of Superconducting Super Collider between 1993 and 1994, served as chairman of the International Committee for Future Accelerators, a working group of the International Union of Pure and Applied Physics, from 1993 to 1997, and was director of the Sloan Digital Sky Survey from June 1998 to June 2003.
+He stepped down from his position as Fermilab director in June 1999 and retired from the lab in 2005.
+From 2003 to 2010, he served as director of the Dark Energy Survey.
+The American Physical Society awarded him the Robert R. Wilson Prize for Achievement in the Physics of Particle Accelerators in 2010.

+Death

+Peoples died on June 25, 2025, in Bartlett, Illinois, at the age of 92.